What’s Better: A Rate Buydown or Price Reduction?

 Jonathan Davis is a Florida-based writer with over a decade of experience helping consumers understand complex mortgage, real estate, and personal finance topics.
 Jonathan has previously worked in the real estate industry and holds a bachelor’s degree in finance from the University of Central Florida.

-We dug into the numbers to find out someone needs to make to potentially qualify to buy a $300,000 home.
+We dug into the numbers to find out what someone needs to make to potentially qualify to buy a $300,000 home.

 USDA loan pre-approval provides an accurate idea of the loan size you may qualify for and gives you a competitive advantage when making offers on homes.